Chicken Pot Pie Muffins

 ~Crunchy

-A Whole Chicken and Hard Choices: A Soliloquy on the value of social networks.
+A Whole Chicken and Hard Choices: A soliloquy on the value of social networks

 You’ve seen ’em sitting there, wrapped in that ubiquitous yellow and blue bag, in the meat section: A Whole Chicken.
 Is that a thing?
 I mean, I can buy the individual pieces parts and toss them in the skillet and be done with it, or whatever.
 You’re curious so you look at the price tag.
 Wait.
 Why is a pair of chicken breast cutlets twice the price of a whole chicken?
 I confused.
 Still, it’s intimidatingly large and you only ponder a whole bird for thanksgiving so….let’s move on…